 An optional activity was making a lantern as Hoi An is called The Lantern City.

 They have a lantern festival every month.
-These young ladies were taught how to make lanterns at a young age from their 95-year-old grandfather.
+These young ladies were taught how to make lanterns at a young age by their 95-year-old grandfather.

 Those who know me are aware that I am all thumbs when it comes to arts and crafts.
 Every time that I would look for affirmation, the young lady would say, “Don’t worry, I’ll fix it!”
 It sounds like a song title and we sang it A LOT!!